Calcutta Football League: Resurgence (2010s–present)

-Starting in 2010, East Bengal won a record eight consecutive titles until their arch-rivals Mohun Bagan break the streak in 2018.
-In 2018 the league's popularity had a sudden upsurge and recorded more than 15,000 spectators even in matches involving small clubs.
+Starting in 2010, East Bengal won a record eight consecutive titles until their arch-rivals Mohun Bagan broke the streak in 2018.
+In 2018, the league's popularity had a sudden upsurge and recorded more than 15,000 spectators even in matches involving small clubs.
 Most news reports in the local media reverberated the popular feeling— "The passion of the 70s is back."
 Small clubs like Peerless and George Telegraph introduced some of the foreign talents that later went on to become big names in the country.

-In 2019, Peerless clinched the honour and became the second team outside the Big Three after Eastern Railway to win the league since 1934.
+In 2019, Peerless clinched the honour and became the second team outside the Big Three after Eastern Railway to win the league since 1958.

 Since the independence of India, the CFL was never cancelled until 2020 when after a lengthy delay due to the COVID-19 pandemic it was decided to cancel the then CFL season.

 Structure

-With the season starting from 2015, the clubs/units were redistributed among the first six divisions and the last division was reserved only for youth teams.
+With the season starting from 2023, the clubs/units were redistributed among the first six divisions and the last division was reserved only for youth teams.

-Usually 12-14 teams participate in the Premier Division A and compete in a single-leg round'robin tournament.
-The top two teams are promoted to the I-League 2nd Division, and the bottom two teams are relegated to Premier Division B. In the Premier Division B, usually 10 teams are involved and the tournament is divided into two phases.
-In the first phase, all the teams play in a single-leg round-robin tournament.
-In the second phase, the teams are split into two groups (A and B) of top teams and bottom teams respectively.
-The teams in Group A compete for promotion to the Premier Division A, while those in Group B compete to avoid relegation to the First Division.
+Starting from 2023, 26 teams participate in the Premier Division, divided into two groups at the same pyramid level and compete in a single-leg round robin tournament.
+The top three teams in each 13-team group will compete in a single-leg round robin tournament and the group leaders will be declared the champions.
+The top two teams, not already in the ISL or I-League are promoted to the I-League 3.
+The bottom three teams in each 13-team group also compete in a separate single-leg round robin tournament and the bottom four teams are relegated to the First Division.

 Apart from the Premier Division A, most other divisions are competed by about 20 teams, and the format of the tournaments in the lower divisions isn't always the same.
 The top teams in respective divisions are promoted to the division higher to it and the bottom teams get relegated to the lower one.

 The most successful clubs participating in the top-tier of the league includes East Bengal, Mohun Bagan and Mohammedan.
 However, since 1982, the league has been won by either East Bengal or Mohun Bagan until 2019 when Peerless made history by winning their maiden league title and becoming the first team outside the Kolkata's Big Three to win the league after a gap of 61 years since Eastern Railway had won.

+CFL Premier Division

+CFL Premier Division is the top-tier state level football league in the Indian state of West Bengal.